GSA/challenges-and-prizes/_all-challenges/1140-mobilizing-and-empowering-the-nation-and-technology-to-address-loneliness-social-isolation-mental-health-innovation-challenge.md

         * Solver Official Representative (person of contact) contact information (full name, email, phone)
         * Name of organization(s) and all team member(s) submitting entry
-      * A three-page MAX concept paper describing the design and functionality of the Social Engagement Clearinghouse and User Interface Prototype document as PDF
+      * A three-page MAX concept paper describing the technical design and functionality of the Social Engagement Clearinghouse and User Interface Prototype document as PDF
       * Wireframe sketch of the Social Engagement Clearinghouse and User Interface Prototype: The wireframe sketch should be included as either an attachment or included as a link in the body of the email Submission to a clickable website.
 A one-page document description of the wireframe sketch should be included with the Submission with sufficient information to understand the prototype.
       * A URL link and any information needed to access the working prototype of the Social Engagement Clearinghouse and User Interface Prototype.
+      * A self-audit of the Social Engagement Clearinghouse Interactive Prototype that includes which WCAG 2.0 criteria are met and why they were chosen.
+      * A plan for maximum conformance with WCAG 2.0 Level AAA.
       * A one-page max written description of the proposed plan to pilot the prototype in Phase 2 should the submission be selected as a finalist to move to Phase 2.
       * A one-page max written description of the proposed approach to evaluate the prototype during the pilot phase.